yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-faq.md

 - Download and run YugabyteDB on a local machine.
 For instructions, refer to [Quick Start](../../quick-start/).
 - Upgrade to a fault tolerant [single- or multi-region cluster](../cloud-basics/create-clusters/) to access bigger clusters with more resources.

-To evaluate YugabyteDB Managed for production use or conduct a proof-of-concept (POC), contact {{<support-cloud>}} for trial credits.
+To evaluate YugabyteDB Managed for production use or conduct a proof-of-concept (POC), contact {{%support-cloud%}} for trial credits.

 ### Can I migrate my Sandbox cluster to a Dedicated cluster?

 Currently self-service migration is not supported.
-Contact {{<support-cloud>}} for help with migration.
+Contact {{%support-cloud%}} for help with migration.

 ### What is the upgrade policy for clusters?